British rule in Burma: Separation from India

-The British separated Burma Province from British India in 1937 and granted the colony a new constitution calling for a fully elected assembly, with many powers given to the Burmese, but this proved to be a divisive issue as some Burmese felt that this was a ploy to exclude them from any further Indian reforms.
+The British separated Burma Province from British India on 1 April 1937 and granted the colony a new constitution calling for a fully elected assembly, with many powers given to the Burmese, but this proved to be a divisive issue as some Burmese felt that this was a ploy to exclude them from any further Indian reforms.
 Ba Maw served as the first prime minister of Burma, but he was forced out by U Saw in 1939, who served as prime minister from 1940 until he was arrested on 19 January 1942 by the British for communicating with the Japanese.

 A wave of strikes and protests that started from the oilfields of central Burma in 1938 became a general strike with far-reaching consequences.
-In Rangoon student protesters, after successfully picketing the Secretariat, the seat of the colonial government, were charged by the British mounted police wielding batons and killing Rangoon University student.
+In Rangoon student protesters, after successfully picketing the Secretariat, the seat of the colonial government, were charged by the British mounted police wielding batons and killing a Rangoon University student.
 In Mandalay, the police shot into a crowd of protesters led by Buddhist monks killing 17 people.
 The movement became known as Htaung thoun ya byei ayeidawbon (the '1300 Revolution' named after the Burmese calendar year), and 20 December, the day the first martyr Aung Kyaw fell, commemorated by students as 'Bo Aung Kyaw Day'.

 World War II

 The Empire of Japan invaded Burma in December 1941 and by the end of 1942 controlled much of the colony.
-In 1943 the State of Burma was proclaimed in Rangoon, with the government ran as a puppet state under Japanese control, led by head of state Ba Maw who escaped from prison in April 1942.
+In 1943 the State of Burma was proclaimed in Rangoon, with the government run as a puppet state under Japanese control, led by head of state Ba Maw who escaped from prison in April 1942.
 Japan never succeeded in fully conquering all of the colony, however, and insurgent activity was pervasive, though not as much of an issue as it was in other former colonies.
 By 1945, British-led troops, mainly from the British Indian Army, had regained control over most of the colony with Rangoon being recaptured in May 1945.

 From the Japanese surrender to Aung San's assassination

 The surrender of the Japanese brought a military administration to Burma.
 The British administration sought to try Aung San and other members of the British Indian Army for treason and collaboration with the Japanese.

-Lord Mountbatten realised that a trial was an impossibility considering Aung San's popular appeal.
+Lord Mountbatten knew that a trial was an impossibility considering Aung San's popular appeal.
 After the war ended, the British governor, Colonel Sir Reginald Dorman-Smith, returned.
 The restored government established a political programme that focused on the physical reconstruction of the country and delayed discussion of independence.
 The Anti-Fascist People's Freedom League (AFPFL) opposed the government leading to political instability in the country.
 A rift had also developed in the AFPFL between the communists and Aung San together with the socialists over strategy, which led to Than Tun being forced to resign as general secretary in July 1946 and the expulsion of the CPB from the AFPFL the following October.